Quick Contact

 How Do I Know if a Rate Will Go Up or Down?

 The short answer here is you don’t.
-Sorry, but unless you’re a fortune teller, no one really knows what exchange rates are going to do from one day to the next.
+Sorry, but unless you’re a fortune teller, no one really knows what exchange rates are going to do from one moment to the next.
 If you’re inclined to spend some time researching, you could look at historical trends for the currency you want to buy.
 You can also try and use theories and science to predict what will happen next, but essentially it’s all just guesswork.

 If you’d like to look at historical currency trends, check out our historical rate charts.